kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 whereas the Priority header field is an end-to-end signal that might have meaningful effect to other nodes that handle the HTTP message.

+An intermediary connecting to a backend server SHOULD declare support for the extensible priority scheme when and only when all the requests that are to be sent on that backend connection originates from one client-side connection that has negotiated the use of the extensible priority scheme (see {{fairness}}).

 # The Priority HTTP Header Field